-- Regulatory and legal the risk of legal or regulatory sanctions or loss caused by a failure to comply with applicable laws, regulations, internal policy and standards of best practice. - Financial crime, including internal and external fraud the risk that the firm might be used as a vehicle for financial crime. - Cyber threats / data breaches and data privacy the risks associated with unauthorised access to TRE's systems caused by internal and external security breaches. - Financial & accounting the risks associated with financial reporting and integrity of financial information. - People the risk that people do not follow TRE's procedures, practices and/or rules, thus deviating from expected behaviour in a way that could damage TRE. - Business continuity management the risk associated with the failure to appropriately manage unforeseen events. - Processing failures, including IT system failures the risks associated with IT systems. - Model risk the risk that the output from the models used by TRE is incorrect or flawed due to errors in the design or operation or management's failure to understand the models' limitations. - Outsourcing failures relating to the outsourcing of key activities. - External events and other changes failure to react to changes in the external business environment.
+- regulatory and legal the risk of legal or regulatory sanctions or loss caused by a failure to comply with applicable laws, regulations, internal policy and standards of best practice; - financial crime, including internal and external fraud the risk that the firm might be used as a vehicle for financial crime; - cyber threats / data breaches and data privacy the risks associated with unauthorised access to TRE's systems caused by internal and external security breaches; - financial & accounting the risks associated with financial reporting and integrity of financial information; - people the risk that people do not follow TRE's procedures, practices and/or rules, thus deviating from expected behaviour in a way that could damage TRE; - business continuity management the risk associated with the failure to appropriately manage unforeseen events; - IT system the risks associated with IT systems including processing and system failures; - model risk the risk that the output from the models used by TRE is incorrect or flawed due to errors in the design or operation or management's failure to understand the models' limitations; - outsourcing failures relating to the outsourcing of key activities; - external events and other changes failure to react to changes in the external business environment.

 TRE does not have any material concentrations to operational risk.
-There has been no change in TRE's operational risk appetite or approach during 2020.
-Furthermore, there has not been a material increase in operational risk as a result of the Covid-19 pandemic and the implementation of the BCP.
+There has been no change in TRE's operational risk appetite or approach during 2022.

 Each quarter, TRE's Directors and senior managers identify the key risks, causes and consequences together with relevant mitigating controls, within their ownership and span of control.
-The results of the assessment are recorded in TRE's risk register and reviewed by the Risk & Audit Committee.
+The results of the assessment are recorded in TRE's risk register and reviewed by the Risk & Compliance Committee.